SQLITE_MISUSE When Linking Custom sqlite3.dylib with SEE on macOS

 - Embed the Custom dylib

-into the Xcode project, ensuring it’s added to the target’s "Frameworks and Libraries" section. - Adjust Runpath Search Paths
+Drag the rebuiltsqlite3.dylibinto the Xcode project, ensuring it’s added to the target’s "Frameworks and Libraries" section. - Adjust Runpath Search Paths

-so the application locates the embedded library at runtime. - Override System Library Precedence
+SetLD_RUNPATH_SEARCH_PATHSto include@loader_pathor@executable_pathso the application locates the embedded library at runtime. - Override System Library Precedence

-to prioritize the custom library over system defaults.
-Alternatively, useDYLD_LIBRARY_PATH
+In the target’s build settings, add-Wl,-force_load,/path/to/sqlite3.dylibtoOTHER_LDFLAGSto prioritize the custom library over system defaults.
+Alternatively, useDYLD_LIBRARY_PATHduring debugging (note: not recommended for release builds).

 Step 4: Resolve Symbol and Type Conflicts